Gardner Minshew finishes Colts’ win at Houston, but Anthony Richardson’s ’self-protection’ is paramount

 But Minshew was thrust into a starring role when Richardson suffered a concussion, probably on his 15-yard touchdown run in the first quarter.

-On the first play after linebacker E.J.
-Speed’s sack/strip/fumble of C.J.
-Stroud gave the Colts a first-and-10 at the Houston 15, Richardson faked a handoff to Zack Moss, who was in motion to the left, took off around right end and had Kylen Granson as an escort.
+On the first play after defensive end Samson Ebukam’s sack/strip/fumble of C.J.
+Stroud gave the Colts a first-and-10 at the Houston 15, Richardson faked a handoff to Josh Downs, who was in motion to the left, took off around right end and had Kylen Granson as an escort.
 He seemed headed for a non-contact TD, but might have slowed up ever so slightly.

 Given the opportunity, safety M.J.
 Stewart delivered a big hit — helmet to helmet — as Richardson reached the goal line.
 Richardson tumbled to the ground with his helmet snapping against the turf.